 What is SSH and how do you use it?

 SSH is available on professional and performance hosting plans.
-(On old product offers SHH is available starting from the plan range).

 PLEASE NOTE: On old offers, access is only possible with the primary FTP account.
 This means that additional FTP users will not have SSH access.